Work

 The problem

-The issue wasn't usability — it was credibility.
+The issue wasn't the interface — it was the data behind it.

-Before a single screen was designed, I worked closely with data, engineering, and funds-management teams to map where inconsistencies existed — standardising transaction data in Xero, aligning distribution categorisation, and identifying what needed to be surfaced honestly rather than masked.
+Before a single screen was designed, I ran discovery sessions with investors to map their pain points, and worked with data, engineering, and funds-management teams to trace every inconsistency back to its source — standardising transaction data in Xero, aligning distribution categorisation, and deciding what could be surfaced honestly versus what needed to be deferred.

 Research synthesis